FoamScience/FoamScience.github.io/_posts/2018-08-24-vim-openfoam-power-part1.md

 - Use the extension in its same; I call it the `lazy Windows way`: for example ,files that have names ending with `.html` are considered HTML files no matter what their content is.
-- Take a look at the file's content then decide; This is the Unix way, which we'll be using here, which means we'll search the content of a file for the line that says `FoamFile`.
+- Take a look at the file's content then decide; This is the Unix way, which we'll be using here: It just means we'll search the content of a file for the line that says `FoamFile`.

 We are not the first ones who try to detect `foam` file type in VIM; the *vim-OpenFoam-syntax* plugin already does that.
 Actually, it assigns different file types for different `foam` files.